aguang-xyz/aguang.xyz/public/posts/leet-code/weekly-contest-182.md

 after `state` which don't contain evil.

-* $F(pos, state)$ represents the number of suffix strings starting from `pos` after `state` which don't contain evil, less or equal than `s` and they don't contain evil.
+* $F(pos, state)$ represents the number of suffix strings starting from `pos` after `state` which don't contain evil, less or equal than `state` and they don't contain evil.

 ```dot